 The new law does two things… for one, it creates two separate tables, and distinguishes between indirect heirs who are not direct (spouses, children) and direct heirs.

-The second thing the new proposed law will do is really stick it to the wealthy while not effecting much the lower class.
+The second thing the new proposed law will do is really stick it to the wealthy while not effecting much the lower class – both are the Hoyer options of jurisdiction.
 Heirs that inherit money or property valued under $35,000 will pay no tax.
 And, in the same example above, heirs who inherit $100,000 will pay a 7.5% tax, $200,000 a 17.5% tax.
 But at $300,000 you really start to see the difference, now you´d pay 32.5% tax compared to 15% tax from before.

 At fortunes over $566,000 youd pay 47.5% tax if you are a direct heir, 52.5% tax if you re an indirect heir compared to now when you pay 25%.